Eduardo Kobra: Analysis of individual artworks

 Painted in 2013, this is one of Kobra's biggest and most well-known murals.
 He painted Oscar Niemeyer on one of São Paulo's busiest street.
 This mural covers an entire side of the building and is 52 meters tall and took 40 days to complete.
-This mural depicts a famous Brazilian architect, Oscar Niemeyer who passed away at the age of 104 in 2012 and is meant to honor his legacy.
+This mural depicts a famous Brazilian architect, Oscar Niemeyer who died at the age of 104 in 2012 and is meant to honor his legacy.